EU politicians set to back carbon market 2019 reform start

 The reserve also could release the pollution permits in the event of higher demand.

-Jos Delbeke, director general of the European Commission's climate action department, said as many as 1.6 billion allowances could be removed from the market where a surplus of them has capped carbon prices that currently trade at around 7.50 euros per tonne.
+Jos Delbeke, director general of the European Commission's climate action department, said as many as 1.6 billion allowances could be removed from the market where a surplus of them has capped carbon prices that currently trade at around 7.50 euros per metric ton.

 Prices could rise to around 20 euros by 2020 with the help of the reform, analysts say.